sking-dev/terraform-certification/7-terraform-state/README.md

 Some backend arguments can be sourced from environment variables.

-- _Allegedly, that is - I haven't been able to confirm this in the official documentation set_
+- _Allegedly, that is_
+  - _I haven't been able to confirm this in the official documentation set_

 After running `terraform init`, the values are stored in a local file in the `.terraform` directory so **do not** store this directory in source control!

 ----

-## Secret Management in State Files
+## 7G: Understand Secret Management in State Files

-State data is **not** encrypted by Terraform **but** it can (should) sit on an encrypted storage platform.
+State data is **not** encrypted by Terraform BUT it can (should) sit on an encrypted storage platform.

 - Data encryption at rest **and** in transit
   - This will provide a level of protection for any sensitive data held in state